encore404/sniff/README.md

 poems\poem.txt(3): Rough winds do shake the darling buds of May,
 ```

-If the path flag is omitted, sniff will automatically search the working directory, '**.**':
+If the path is omitted, sniff will automatically search the working directory, '**.**':

 ```
 > sn temperate